JatinSupra/Supratokentgbot/README.md

 ## Overview

-SupraToken Telegram Bot is a project designed to interact with the Supra blockchain.
-It allows users to mint tokens via Telegram command and utilizes the Supra SDK and framework to perform blockchain transactions seamlessly.
+SupraToken Telegram Bot allows users to mint tokens via Telegram command and utilizes the Supra SDK and framework to perform blockchain transactions seamlessly.

 ## **Mint Tokens:**
 Users can mint tokens by sending a `/mint` command in Telegram.